harmonylang/harmonylang.github.io/docs-src/textbook/harmonymachine.md

 shared memory is a dictionary that maps strings (names of shared variables) to other Harmony values.
 We call this a *directory*.
 Thus, a directory represents the state of a collection of variables named by the strings.
-Because directories are Harmony values themselves, directories can be organized into a tree.
+Because directories are Harmony values themselves and Harmony values include dictionaries and lists that themselves contain other Harmony values, directories can be organized into a tree.
 Each node in a directory tree is then identified by a sequence of Harmony values, like a path name in the file system hierarchy.
 We call such a sequence an *address*.
-For example, in Figure 3.2 the memory is a dictionary with two entries: .*count* and *done*.
-And the value of entry *done* is a dictionary with keys 0 and 1.
+For example, in Figure 3.2 the memory is a dictionary with two entries:
-So, for example, the address of *done*\[0\] is the sequence \[*done*, 0\].
+*count* and *done*.
+And the value of entry *done* is a list with indexes 0 and 1.
+So, for example, the address of *done*\[0\] is the sequence
+\[*done*, 0\].
 An address is itself a Harmony value.

 Compiling the code in Figure 3.2 results in the HVM bytecode listed in Figure 4.1.
 You can obtain this code by invoking `harmony` with the